 How can you find the second-highest or nth-highest value in a column in MYSQL?

-In MySQL, you can find the second-highest or nth-highest value in a column using the ORDER BY
+In MySQL, you can find the second-highest or nth-highest value in a column using the ORDER BY clause and the LIMIT keyword.
+Here's how you can do it:

 To find the second-highest value: